ganeti/ganeti/doc/design-2.0.rst

 Node-related parameters are very few, and we will continue using the same model for these as previously (attributes on the Node object).

+There are three new node flags, described in a separate section "node flags" below.

 Instance parameters
 +++++++++++++++++++